brhyner/med-data-engineer-challenge/README.md

 1. Fork this repository
 2. Clone the forked repository to your local machine
 3. Create a virtual environment and activate it (use `pipenv` or `conda`)
-4. Write Python code to extract, transform, and load the data into a PostgreSQL or Microsoft SQL Server database running in a Docker container
+4. Write Python code to extract, transform, and load the data into a PostgreSQL or Microsoft SQL Server database running in a Docker container.
+Choose the database you are more comfortable with.
-   - The goal is to create a database schema that can be used to analyze the data
+   - The goal is to create a database schema that Data Analysts can use to analyze the data
    - You can use any Python packages you want to complete this task
 5. Optional: Write tests for your code to ensure it's working correctly
+6. Analyze the number of cases per patient, the average age, and the most common ICPC codes
-6. Add the used packages to the `requirements.txt` or `environment.yml` file
+7. Add the used packages to the `requirements.txt` or `environment.yml` file
-7. Commit your changes and push them to your forked repository
+8. Commit your changes and push them to your forked repository
-8. Create a pull request into the main branch
+9. Create a pull request into the main branch

 ### Datasets